Behavioral and Social Science Research on Understanding and Reducing Health Disparities (R21)Funding Number: PA-13-288

 Web Site: http://grants.nih.gov/grants/guide/pa-files/PA-13-288.html

-Purpose.
-To encourage behavioral and social science research on the causes and solutions to health and disabilities disparities in the U. S. population.
+The purpose of this FOA is to encourage behavioral and social science research on the causes and solutions to health and disabilities disparities in the U. S. population.
 Health disparities between, on the one hand, racial/ethnic populations, lower socioeconomic classes, and rural residents and, on the other hand, the overall U.S. population are major public health concerns.
-Emphasis is placed on research in and among three broad areas of action: 1) Public policy, 2) health care, and 3) disease/disability prevention.
+Emphasis is placed on research in and among three broad areas of action: 1) public policy, 2) health care, and 3) disease/disability prevention.
 Particular attention is given to reducing health gaps among groups.
-Proposals that utilize an interdisciplinary approach, investigate multiple levels of analysis, incorporate a life-course perspective, and/or employ innovative methods such as system science or community-based participatory research are particularly encouraged.
-Mechanism of Support.
-This FOA will use the NIH Exploratory/Developmental (R21) grant mechanism and runs in parallel with a FOA of identical scientific scope, PAR-10-136, that encourages applications under the R01.
-Funds Available and Anticipated Number of Awards.
-Because the nature and scope of the proposed research will vary from application to application, it is anticipated that the size and duration of each award will also vary.
-The total amount awarded and the number of awards will depend upon the mechanism numbers, quality, duration, and costs of the applications received.
+Applications that utilize an interdisciplinary approach, investigate multiple levels of analysis, incorporate a life-course perspective, and/or employ innovative methods such as systems science or community-based participatory research are particularly encouraged.